Websoft9Archive/ansible-nextcloud/docs/else-faq.md

 Edit the  [phpMyAdmin configuration file](/stack-components.md#phpmyadmin), replace `Require all granted` with `Require ip 192.160.1.0`, then restart Apache service.

-#### Is it possible to modify the source path of Nextcloud?

-Yes, modify it by [vhost configuration file](/stack-components.md#apache)

 #### Can I configure this Nextcloud if I don't understand the Linux command?

 Yes, you can use GUI tool WinSCP to start Nextcloud, no commands.

 #### Do I need to change the owner(group) for the files which I upload by SFTP?

-No, you don't need to change them because LAMP/LNMP was set to changed automaticly
+No, you don't need to change them because LAMP/LNMP was set to change automatically.

 #### How to modify the path of Nextcloud?